Sui, Han earn Olympic gold at last in pairs figure skating

-BEIJING (AP) — Sui Wenjing and Han Cong captured the Olympic gold medal that eluded them by a razor-thin margin four years ago, edging Russian rivals Evgenia Tarasova and Vladimir Morozov by less than a point on Saturday to win the pairs figure skating competition at the Beijing Games.

-Sui and Han, the two-time world champions, were last to take the ice and had to follow spectacular programs by Tarasova and Morozov and fellow Russian skaters Anastasia Mishina and Aleksandr Galliamov.
-And they did so with aplomb, scoring a world-record 239.88 points to take the top step of the podium by 63 hundredths of a point.
+Four years after a crushing disappointment at the Pyeongchang Games, when they lost the gold medal by the thinnest of margins, Sui and Han had flipped the script: They were the ones walking away as Olympic champions by a razor-thin margin.

+Sui and Han scored a world record 239.88 points with a flawless free skate set to a rendition of “Bridge Over Troubled Water,” beating Russian rivals Evgenia Tarasova and Vladimir Morozov by just 63 hundredths of a point.

-It’s the step Sui and Han lost out on by 43 hundredths of a point at the 2018 Pyeongchang Games.
+It’s the step Sui and Han lost out on by 43 hundredths of a point four years ago.

+The difference in gold and silver may have come down to a sloppy opening triple salchow from Tarasova and Morozov, which kept them from making up the 16 hundredths of a point they trailed Sui and Han by after the short program.

-Tarazova and Morozov, coached in part by the polarizing Eteri Tutberidze, scored 239.25 points while Mishina and Galliamov, the reigning world champions, scored 237.71 to earn the bronze medal and cap a strong — and controversial — Olympics for the Russians.
+Tarazova and Morozov, coached in part by the polarizing Eteri Tutberidze, finished with 239.25 points to claim the silver medal while teammates Anastasia Mishina and Aleksandr Galliamov, the reigning world champions, scored 237.71 to earn the bronze medal and cap a strong — and controversial — Winter Games for the Russians.

-The team won two of the five figure skating gold medals and six medals in all, though that total could change in the future because the Russians also dominated the news cycle with another Olympic doping scandal.
+Their team won two of the five figure skating gold medals and six medals in all, though the total could change in the future because the Russians also dominated the news cycle: with another Olympic doping scandal.

 One of the gold medals currently belongs to Kamila Valieva and her teammates, who handily won the team event to start the Beijing program.
-But that medal is being withheld after a positive pre-Olympic drug test from Valieva, who finished fourth in the women’s event, came to light during the first week of the Winter Games.
+But that medal was being withheld after a positive pre-Olympic drug test from Valieva, who finished fourth in the women’s event, came to light during the first week of the Winter Games.

-The International Olympic Committee has refused to award the medals at all, but the American team filed an appeal to the Court of Arbitration for Sport to hold a medal ceremony before Sunday’s closing ceremony.
-The U.S. won the silver medal and Japan took the bronze in the event.
+The International Olympic Committee has refused to award the medals, worried that a full doping investigation could result in their eventual redistribution.
+But the U.S. team filed an appeal to the Court of Arbitration for Sport on Saturday to have a medal ceremony before Sunday’s closing ceremony; the Americans took silver and Japan earned bronze in the event.

 That meant the American pair of Alexa Knierim and Brandon Frazier, and Japanese rivals Riku Miura and Ryuichi Kihara, performed their free skates Saturday still unsure of when they would receive their team medals.